 - Resident lounges are stocked with healthy snacks

-- MyConcierge is a free service provided to Spectrum Health physicians.
-It can help you with personal activities such as, picking up dry-cleaning, sending flowers, mailing packages, etc.
+- MyConcierge is a benefit provided to all Spectrum Health physicians that can help you with personal activities such as picking up dry-cleaning, sending flowers and mailing packages - contact MyConcierge by phone (616) 486-7400 or email Myconcierge@spectrumhealth.org

-- Practical Medicine 101 - An educational and social event series that focuses on topics that are not typically taught in residency such as job acquisition, contracts and negotiations, medical malpractice, financial wellness, etc.
+Practical Medicine 101: An educational and social event series teaches topics not typically covered in residency such as job acquisition, contracts and negotiations, medical malpractice, financial wellness, etc. Dinner is provided, and significant others are encouraged to attend.

 - Stress management, grief, and loss